Skip to main content

 Use /skill

-Runtime skills live in ~/.anda/skills.
+Personal runtime skills live in ~/.anda/skills; bundled release skills load from ~/.anda/bundled-skills.
 When you want a specific workflow to handle a request:

 /skill git-assistant Draft a Conventional Commit message from the current diff.